-Today, the few Siheyuan houses that remain are facing oblivion.
 Not only are they vanishing but an understanding of their design is not being passed on to the new generation.
-Recent studies (Zhang, 2015; Di, 2016) highlight the problem of contemporary architects not understanding traditional Chinese tectonic principles and spatial qualities.
-Although both Chinese and international clients are willing to build and live in Siheyuan houses, most contemporary Siheyuan buildings are considered to be fakes, since they fail to grasp key features of Siheyuan, such as the proper proportions and symmetry.
-The Beijing Cathway View Courtyard Residence project is an example designed in the style of traditional Beijing courtyard housing in practice.
-The visuals and floor plans of a showroom of this project are illustrated in Fig 1, from which it becomes evident that this example does not replicate the correct ratio between the rooms' width, height, and depth and the floor plan is not axial.
-Therefore, this project might be said to lack the heart and soul of a real Siheyuan (Li, 2016), even though the developers claim that traditional architectural features recorded in Gongcheng Zuofa Zeli (Structural Regulations, 1733) had been incorporated.
+Recent studies (Zhang, 2015; Li, 2016) highlight the problem of contemporary architects not understanding traditional Chinese tectonic principles and spatial qualities.
+Although both Chinese and international clients are willing to build and live in Siheyuan houses, most contemporary Siheyuan buildings can hardly be considered genuine, since features such as the proper proportions and symmetry are incorrect.
+The Beijing Cathay View Courtyard Residence project is a typical case of a 'fake' Siheyuan.
+A single villa of this project, as shown in Fig.1, is supposed to be designed in the traditional Beijing Siheyuan style, but it lacks an axial plan and has incorrectly proportioned rooms.
+This project might be said to lack the heart and soul of a real Siheyuan (Li, 2016), even though the developers claim that traditional architectural features recorded in Gongcheng Zuofa Zeli (Structural Regulations, Qing Department of Qing Dynasty, 1733) had been incorporated.
+It is no more a real Siheyuan than an English Tudor Ethan house of the late nineteenth century onwards is real Tudor.

 Fig 1.
-The rendering picture and floor plans of a showroom of The Beijing Cathway View Courtyard Residence project
+The rendering picture and floor plans of a showroom of The Beijing Cathway View Courtyard Residence project.